 From a kid toy to a garage door hacking device

 Sam Kamkar realized that he was able to crack the code very fast using a children’s code called IM-ME.
-The way he did, it was by sending every possible code until the door would open.
+The way he did was by sending every possible code to unlock the door.
+He transmitted each code five times with a waiting period.
+He figure-out he could send them all to the door in 29 minutes.

 A burglar could seat outside, for 29 minutes and open a house gate.
 But things get much worse, as Kamkar shortened the length of time it took to open the door using math.
-And to top that, Kamkar found out that if he transmitted each code once instead of 5 times, he could reduce the time to open the door to 6 minutes.
+Kamkar even transmitted each code once instead of 5 times, he reduces the time to 6 minutes.

 Most door opener manufactures have combated brute force attacks through rolling codes, this means that the code remotes use, changes every single time a door is opened.